charles19132/calcite/README.md

 > [!NOTE]
 > While building an image against Fedora works, we recommend using [this image](https://quay.io/repository/fedora/fedora-silverblue) instead if you choose to do so.

+## Pre-built image

+You can use this: `ghcr.io/charles25565/calcite:latest`.

 ## Building

 ```bash